cloud-ark/kubeplus/Guidelines.md

 Number of Operators are being built for platform elements like databases, queues, loggers, etc.
 We are seeing more and more fit-for-purpose application platforms being created by composing multiple Operators together.

-While working on such a custom platform for one of our customers, we observed some of the challenges that arise when using multiple Operators together.
+While working on such a custom platform for one of our customers, we observed challenges that arise when using multiple Operators together.
 For example, some of these Operators tend to introduce a new CLI for its end users.
-While by itself this is not a problem, usability becomes an issue when end users have to learn multiple CLIs to use more than one Operators in a cluster.
 We reflected more on usability of Operators while building tools that work on multiple Operators e.g.: tools for [discovery](https://github.com/cloud-ark/kubediscovery) and [lineage tracking](https://github.com/cloud-ark/kubeprovenance) of Custom Resources created by Operators.
+Examples of such usability challenges can be:

+  * Some of the Operators introduce new CLIs.
+Usability becomes an issue when end users have to learn multiple CLIs to use more than one Operators in a cluster.

+  * Some of the Operator type definitions do not follow OpenAPI Specification.
+This makes it hard to generate documentation for custom resources similar to native Kubernetes resources.

-Our this ongoing work on Operator tooling and study of existing community Operators led us to come up with some Operator development guidelines that will improve overall usability of Operators.
-The primary goal of these guidelines is that cluster admins should be able to easily compose multiple Operators together to form a platform stack; and application developers should be able to discover and consume the Operators effortlessly.
+Our study of existing community Operators from this perspective led us to come up with Operator development guidelines that will improve overall usability of Operators.
+The primary goal of these guidelines is : cluster admin should be able to easily compose multiple Operators together to form a platform stack; and application developers should be able to discover and consume Operators effortlessly.

 Here are those guidelines: